pirate/throws/README.md

 throws/raises
 =============

-This is a mini python library that allows you to use if/else statements for doing conditional logic with exceptions.
+This is a mini python experiment that allows you to use if/else statements for doing conditional logic with exceptions.
 Check out `test.py` for a comprehensive overview of how to use the keyword `raises`, provided by importing `throws.py`.

+This is a joke and a prototype, the real thing would have to have much much nicer syntax.
+Please don't actually use it in production code, as it looks hideous.

 Quickstart:
 ```bash